How to get there

 Before Leaving America

 I ended up in El Salvador because tickets were so cheap.
 Something like $180 round trip from Houston.
-I was randomly trolling this app called Hitlist that shows all the flights available for the price range you’re looking for (warning: the prices it shows are usually not correct and the flights it links you to are usually not feasible i.e. overnight layovers.
-For tricks and tips on how to use this app, please see “General Travel Tips”.
-Link to come later) and saw offers for El Salvador and promptly called my bestie like, “Wanna go for the weekend?”
+I was randomly trolling this app called Hitlist that shows all the flights available for the price range you’re looking for (warning: the prices it shows are usually not correct and the flights it links you to are usually not feasible i.e. overnight layovers.) and saw offers for El Salvador and promptly called my bestie like, “Wanna go for the weekend?”

 The flight to El Salvador is only 3 or 4 hours and since we recently picked up surfing as a hobby, we had been eye-ing places to sharpen our skills and had heard the surf there was amazing for beginners.
 But weird, before leaving I told maybe one or two friends that I was going and their response was “Will you get kidnapped?” or “Are you going to play with MS13.”
 Uhm, short response: no. Long response: there is a travel advisory for Americans traveling to El Salvador (more on that in the Life and Culture section of the blog.
 Scroll down to read).
 Even when talking with a friend in Nicaragua, he was like, “Be careful, it’s the most dangerous country in Central America.”
 I promptly decided NOT to tell my parents until I was actually on the plane so they wouldn’t have time to Google search.
 Armed with $500 USD and a passport, we quickly said a prayer and headed to San Salvador.

 Speaking of money, no need to change.
 The currency used to be the Colon but that is now obsolete, they now operate on the U.S. Dollar.